Comparison of European road signs: Different typefaces in texts

-In Albania, Armenia, Andorra, Belarus, the Czech Republic, Estonia, Finland.
+In Albania, Armenia, Andorra, Belarus, Czechia, Estonia, Finland.
 France, Greece (partly), Italy, Latvia, Lithuania, Moldova, Monaco, Russia, San Marino and Sweden, destinations on direction signs are written in capital letters.
 In Ireland, they are written in all-capital letters in English and in mixed-case letters in Irish.
 In Austria, Belgium, Bosnia and Herzegovina, Bulgaria, Croatia, Denmark, Germany, Greece (partly), Hungary, Iceland, Liechtenstein, Luxembourg, Montenegro, Netherlands, North Macedonia, Norway, Poland, Romania, Serbia, Slovakia, Slovenia, Switzerland, Turkey and Ukraine both capital and lowercase are used.
 In Spain, destinations reached by motorway are written in capital and lowercase, while those reached by other roads are written in capital letters.
 In the United Kingdom and Portugal, regional destinations names and cardinal directions are written in capital letters, while the remaining destinations names are written in capital and lowercase.